DarkFlippers/unleashed-firmware/documentation/UniversalRemotes.md

 # Universal Remotes
+## Audio Players
+### Recording signals
+Adding your audio player to the universal remote is quite straightforward.
+8 signals can be recorded: `Power`, `Play`, `Pause`, `Vol_up`, `Vol_dn`, `Next`, `Prev`, `Mute`.
+Any of them can be omitted if it is not supported by the device.

+The signal names are self-explanatory.
+On many remotes, the `Play` button doubles as `Pause`.
+In this case record it as `Play` omitting the `Pause`.
+Make sure that every signal does what it's supposed to.

+If everything checks out, append these signals **to the end** of the [Audio players universal remote file](/assets/resources/infrared/assets/audio.ir).

+The order of signals is not important, but they must be preceded by a following comment: `# Model: <Your model name>` in order to keep the library organised.

+When done, open a pull request containing the changed file.

 ## Air Conditioners
 ### Recording signals
 Air conditioners differ from most other infrared-controlled devices because their state is tracked by the remote.